How to choose online courses to prepare for criminal justice jobs

 Foreign Language Courses

 Knowing multiple languages can expand your job opportunities in law enforcement.
-Many courts and law enforcement agencies need bilingual (or trilingual!) agents. eAchieve language classes include beginner and AP-level Spanish, French, German, and Chinese.
+Many courts and law enforcement agencies need bilingual (or trilingual!) agents. eAchieve language classes include beginner and AP-level Spanish, French, and German.
 Knowing these languages can open you up to international law enforcement opportunities.

 If you plan on going to law school, a Latin course will help you better understand legal terminology.
 Since law school admissions are competitive, you’ll want every advantage possible.
 The study skills you learn from eAchieve can be applied to studying for your LSAT (Law School Admission Test).